Istiaq-Alam/Equinox-Pegasus-Horse/README.md

 ---

 # 📄 License

-Choose and add a license before publishing the project publicly.

-Recommended options:

-* MIT License — Open and permissive
-* GPLv3 — Open source with stronger sharing requirements
-* All Rights Reserved — Maximum control over redistribution
+All Rights Reserved — Maximum control over redistribution

 ---

-# 🐎✨ Equinox

 ### **Your horse is no longer just a horse.**